 With all this in view, one can conclude that the illumination of Christ does not bear on cognition in any way that undermines the autonomy or integrity of the intellect but in a way that reinstates it, at least for the intellect that stokes rather than extinguishes His light through a decision to work with faith in Him.
 On Augustine’s account, all that comes to the intellect from the outside is the power to be renewed on the inside; this is the power to illumine the divine being that is received through divine illumination – the power to know like God and thus know God.
 Here at last is the logic of Augustine’s claim that divine illumination is the condition of possibility of all human knowledge comes into relief – for unless God gives the capacity to know Him and it is used to the end of knowing Him, there is no such thing as knowing or knowledge at all.
 After all, there is nothing to see in the dark.”

 While these authors provide a good starting point for analyzing Augustine’s theory of divine illumination, there is still much left to investigate.
-In addition to coming to grips with Augustine’s theory, an exploration into how his thought shapes the theological and philosophical projects of important figures such as Anselm, Aquinas, and Bonaventure is significantly relevant for the formulation of Seraphic Orthodoxy.
+In addition to coming to grips with Augustine’s theory, an exploration into how his thought shapes the theological and philosophical projects of important figures such as Anselm, Aquinas, and Bonaventure is also important.

 – Lucas G. Westman

 “In order to reconstruct the fundamental lines of Augustine’s philosophy it is useful to keep in mind the principles which inspired and qualified it.
 In the judgment of the present author these principles are substantially the following three: interiority, participation, immutability.”
 Patrology Volume IV, Quasten, Pg.
 407